 The same day also saw the debacle of the men's speed skating event, in which the two favourites - Tony Pike of the USA and Juan Mackerel-Gonzalez from Peru - just seemed to slide about uncontrollably before ending up in an untidy tangle in the centre of the rink.

 The table tennis was a complete washout, as was the archery, but we did witness a record breaking performance from the South African entrant in the arm wrestling finals.
 His moment of glory was short-lived, however, as a random drug test subsequently revealed him to be an octopus.

-But, by and large, we saw some excellent performances, especially that of Igor Sturgeonovitch, who smashed the record for the 100 metres butterfly.
+But, by and large, we saw some excellent displays, especially that of Igor Sturgeonovitch, who smashed the record for the 100 metres butterfly.
 It must have been a proud moment for him as he was netted by the judges, clubbed to death then stuffed and mounted as an example of sporting excellence that is rarely ever seen in this day and age.

 It was felt that the games could not possibly continue following such an incident, and so the committee wisely decided to bring this year's event to a close.
 There is now a question mark hanging over the future of the Fish Olympics.
-The next games are set to take place in Tokyo in four years' time, and the Japanese remain eager to welcome so much raw fish to their shores.
-Nevertheless, many feel that the XII Fish Olympiad could be the last.
-This would be a great pity, of course, and a terrible blow to fish the world over.
-Time will tell.
-In the meantime, we're still got the Frog Grand Prix to look forward to next June.